Graduate Certificate in Corporate Responsibility

-The Graduate Certificate in Corporate Responsibility prepares professionals to become responsible leaders in business and understand a firm’s impact on society.
-The program emphasizes studying responsible behavior by individuals in organizations as well as the organizations themselves.
-The focus of the program lies on identifying the significance of values in business and demonstrating how integrating values in decision-making and strategy can promote responsible business in society.
+The graduate certificate in corporate responsibility prepares professionals to become responsible leaders in business and to understand a firm’s impact on society.
+The program emphasizes responsible behavior by individuals in organizations as well as the organizations themselves.
+The focus of the program lies in identifying the significance of values in business and demonstrating how integrating values in decision-making and strategy can promote responsible business in society.

 Visit the program website for additional program information.

 |Current GWSB Graduate Degree Students||All students in good academic standing enrolled in a graduate degree program within the GW School of Business (GWSB) are eligible to be considered for admission to the graduate certificate program.
 Current students are required to complete and submit an online application via their student portal.
 To apply for a grad certificate, please follow the directions found in the Current Student Certificate Application Guide.
 Please note: Due to the high-level quantitative course work taught in the Business Analytics (BA) graduate certificate program, current GW Masters/MBA students must upload copies of all previous transcripts, including from undergraduate and graduate institutions.
 These transcripts must be included with the BA graduate certificate application.|

 |Non-GWSB Students||To be considered for admission, applicants must hold a bachelor’s degree from a regionally accredited college or university.
 Previous academic history, letters of recommendation, demonstrated motivation and aptitude to undertake graduate-level work, and professional experience are all taken into consideration.
 Please note: Graduate certificate registration does not qualify for federal financial aid, but students may seek private loans to fund their study.
 To apply, you must complete the online application and provide transcripts from each undergraduate and graduate academic institution as well as a professional resume, one letter of recommendation, and a statement of purpose.
 GMAT or GRE scores are not needed.|